mitchphillipson/GamsStructure.jl/README.md

 Current Issues:

-1. Getting indices in parameters is very slow, like 10X slower than a regular array.
+1. ~~Getting indices in parameters is very slow, like 10X slower than a regular array.
 I think the issue is needing to allow set elements to have a boolean on/off.
-Whenever you
+Whenever you ~~ Fixed

 Ideas for future addition: